This post is also available in: Italiano (Italian)

 Things to see and eat in Florence: Italian gelato at Piazzale Michelangelo

 Piazzale Michelangelo in Florence is the most famous panoramic viewpoint in the city.
-At the center of the square there is a copy of Michelangelo’s David.
+At the center of the square there is a copy of Michelangelo’s David (here a few tips on how to skip the lines while touring Florence).

 My advice?
 Enjoy a delicious gelato (did this picture make you hungry yet?), watching Florence from above, but not only.
 In Piazzale Michelangelo you will find many couples who come here from all over the world to get married or to take awesome photographs for their wedding album.